 The Organization follows the deferral method of accounting for contributions.
-Under this method, contributions restricted for future period expenses are recognized as revenue in the year in which the related expenses are incurred.
-Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Under this method, contributions restricted for future period expenses are recognized as revenues in the year in which the related expenses are incurred.
+Unrestricted contributions are recognized as revenues when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

-Moreover, the Organization has chosen to not recognize contributed supplies and services.
+Moreover, the Organization has chosen not to recognize contributed supplies and services.